 What Kinds of Noun Are Adverbial Nouns?

-Nouns that talk about measurements or a specific amount of something, such as time or distance or location or direction or weight or value are usually adverbial nouns.
+Nouns that talk about measurements or a specific amount of something, such as time, distance, location, direction, weight, or value are usually adverbial nouns.

 Adverbial Nouns: Time

-Adverbial nouns can talk about when (at what time) or the extent of time (how long).
-Names of the weeks, months and seasons can also be adverbial nouns.
+Adverbial nouns can talk about when (at what time) or for how long (the duration of time) an action takes place.
+Names of the weekdays, months, and seasons can also be adverbial nouns.